slackapi/bolt-js/docs/_future/triggers.md

 #### Development and production Triggers

-The Triggers you create when you're running your app locally in a development environment (with the `slack run` command) will not work when you deploy your app in production (with `slack deploy`).
+The Triggers you create when you're running your app locally in a development environment (with the `slack run` command) will not work when you [deploy your app](/bolt-js/future/deploy-your-app).
 You'll need to `create` any Triggers again with the CLI.

 ---